intelligent-machine-learning/dlrover/docs/design/autotuing-design.md

 #### Key Components

-`GPU Stats Collector`: A subcomponent of resource monitor to add gpu information collection.
+`GPU Stats Collector`: A subcomponent of the resource monitor responsible for collecting GPU status.

-`Hyper-parameter Tuner`: The main generative component of the optimization algorithm is generated in.
+`Hyper-parameter Tuner`: The central generative component of the optimization algorithm generated within `JobMaster` to optimize node training configurations.

-`JobMaster` by optimizing the configuration based on the training information of the nodes.

-`Elastic Dataloader`: The main execution component of dynamic configuration dynamically adjusts the batch size of the training process based on the generated hyper-reference configuration.
+`Elastic Dataloader`: The primary execution component of dynamic configuration, dynamically adjusting the training batch size based on the generated hyper-referenced configuration.

 #### Main Workflow